What kind of training does an acupuncturist have?

 Do you take insurance?

 Because treatment rates vary on our sliding scale, we can't work with insurance companies directly.
 We are more than happy to give you a receipt for your treatments, though, so that you may get reimbursed.
+If you have an FSA or HSA card, we can run it as a credit card.

 Sign up for our newsletter to learn more about us and receive nutrition and lifestyle tips that you can use to work on your health at home!
 Plus, by signing up right now we'll send you a Diet Therapy Starter sheet as a FREE GIFT.
 This sheet covers the basic diet guidelines that we review with our patients and you can be ahead of the game for free - just click here to get started: